redwin21/n-body-problem/README.md

 #### Model Performance

-The initial intent was to use Artificial Neural Networks to model the n-body problem.
+The initial instinct was to use Artificial Neural Networks to model the n-body problem.
 They are naturally good at characterizing nonlinear relationships, which the motion of point masses falls under.
 An attempt was made at using neural networks with Tensorflow.
 However, better results were acquired by using a Gradient Boosting Regressor wrapped with multi-output capabilities using Scikit-Learn.

 The figure below shows the various model performances for each of the three time horizons modeled.
 The performance results use root mean squared error (RMSE) as a metric.
 The RMSE of each target feature is calculated using predictions of a holdout test set of simulations.
 The average RMSE is taken for each model for all positions and velocities, separately.
 The gradient boosting regressors were lightly optimized using a grid search with minimal search parameters (the model took too long to train to do a larger grid search for hyperparameters).
 There is a clear trend that shows that performance decreases as time horizon increase, which is expected.
 Since position and velocity are on the same scale, it also appears that the models are better at predicting future positions than they are velocities.
 With position and velocity values being unit values on a scale of -1 to 1, these errors can be though of as % errors.